Dewanhat

 Dewanhat is a village in the Cooch Behar I CD block in the Cooch Behar Sadar subdivision of the Cooch Behar district of West Bengal, India.

 Geography

 Area overview

 The map alongside shows the north-central part of the district.
 It has the highest level of urbanisation in an overwhelming rural district.
-22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% lives in the rural areas.
+22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per the 2011 Census of India, Dewanhatmoamari had a total population of 7,460.
+As per the 2011 Census of India, Dewanhatmoamari had a population of 7,460.
 There were 3,847 (52%) males and 3,613 (48%) females.
 There were 684 persons in the age range of 0 to 6 years.
 The total number of literate people in Dewanhatmoamari was 6,054 (89.34% of the population over 6 years).